SURFscz/SRAMsync/README.md

 When the status file is removed, it effectively means that all SRAM LDAP entries appear as new and thus each entry will be up for synchronization.
-Weather this is a problem or not depends on the EventHandler.
-In case of the `CuaScriptGenerator` it is not and removing of the status file can be done safely.
+Weather this is a problem or not depends on the EventHandler and how it deals with wiping graced users.
+Remember that the status file keeps track of graced users and by deleting the status file this information is lost.
+This means that for graced users `sync-with-sram` will never be able to detect when a grace user must be removed.
+Effectively graced users will continue to exits until removed manually.

 ## Logging